hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.

 ---
 ### 01 May 2026

+### CIS Deductions API

+Existing version updated in Sandbox and Production with the following changes:

+##### Added

+Create CIS Deductions for Subcontructor:

+- Added validation for `contractorName` to enforce the regex pattern defined in the downstream specification
+- Introduced a new error code `FORMAT_CONTRACTOR_NAME` returned when the `contractorName` does not meet the required format
+- Updated the OpenAPI Specification (OAS) to document the regex constraint for `contractorName` and the new validation error

+---

+### 01 May 2026